ibragim-bad/machine-learning-design-primer/README.md

 1. Label types
     1. Hand label
        1. Measure of consent - flies kappa
-       2. Data lineage - preserve source of data, if its labelling worsen model
+       2. Data lineage - preserve the source of data, if its labelling worsen model
     2. Natural label e.g. - like/dislike, click etc
 2. Handling the lack of hand labels
-    1. Weak supervision - define labeling function(e.g. regex) and label data.
+    1. Weak supervision - define labelling function(e.g. regex) and label data.
 Pros: cheap, Cons: noisy
     2. Semi-supervision - train model on small subset then label all data with the model.
     3. Transfer learning.
 Train on one task/domain.
-Change final layer -> train on final subset of data.
+Change final layer -> train on the final subset of data.
     4. Active learning/query learning - decide what samples to label next.
 3. Class imbalance
     1. Important to use the right metric based on error cost.
-    2. Tehniques
+    2. Techniques
        1. Data-level - resample
            1. Under/oversample
            2. SMOTE - oversample with new points between existing